Exploring a New School Schedule: Join the Hybrid Calendar Discussion

 No decisions regarding the calendar have been made at this time, and the committee will present its final recommendation to the Board of Education in February.
 The tentative timeline for research and a final decision are as follows:

-Second large committee meeting date: Nov.
-6
+Second large committee meeting: Nov.
+6 - Complete

 Progress update to Board of Education: Nov.
 11 - View presentation